exclamationkate/therapy-tracker/README.md

-# therapytracker
+# Therapy Tracker

+Therapy Tracker is an application made specifically for Occupational Therapists to track patient progress and improvement through multiple appointments and exercises.

-This application was generated using JHipster 6.7.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.7.1](https://www.jhipster.tech/documentation-archive/v6.7.1).
+This application was generated using JHipster 6.7.1 for my LC101 Capstone Project with LaunchCode - St. Louis.

+You can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.7.1](https://www.jhipster.tech/documentation-archive/v6.7.1).

 ## Development